 Book your Garden District tour here.

-But because of this legend, this and other graves often become vandalized.
+But because of this legend, the cemetery has dealt with years of vandalism.
 Now, you can only tour St. Louis Cemetery No. 1 with a guided, licensed tour.

 Book your official St. Louis Cemetery No. 1 Walking Tour here.